 Unfortunately the heterogeneity of economies and the difficulties of isolating trade policy from other policies and from the influence of labor market outcomes make simple statistical tests between these two views impossible.
 So, that leaves partial and approximate results, which in turn leave a great deal of room for judgment by policymakers.

-The more direct empirical evidence, based on panel data, shows that when trade is driven primarily by Ricardian comparative advantage (based on technological differences between countries), protection increases unemployment rates across countries .
+The more direct evidence, based on panel data, shows that when trade is driven primarily by Ricardian comparative advantage (based on technological differences between countries), protection increases unemployment rates across countries .
 Several permanent trade liberalizations reveal a striking difference in the short-term and long-term responsiveness of unemployment to trade liberalization.
 While the immediate effect of reducing trade barriers tends to be a rise in unemployment, the longer term sees the reversal of this rise and an eventual decline in unemployment.
 That is, adjustment takes time but, at least in this dimension, offers positive returns in the long term.

-Where trade is determined more by differences in factor endowments (the Heckscher–Ohlin framework) than by differences in technology, standard international trade theory predicts that in capital-abundant countries trade liberalization will boost the returns to capital and (in the simplest form of the model) absolutely reduce those to labor (as predicted by the Stolper–Samuelson theorem).
+Where trade is determined more by differences in factor endowments (the Heckscher–Ohlin framework) than by differences in technology, standard international trade theory predicts that in capital-abundant countries trade liberalization will boost the returns to capital and (in the simplest form of the model) absolutely reduce those to labor (the Stolper–Samuelson theorem).
 If job search frictions are added to the labor market, that also produces higher unemployment.
 In labor-abundant economies, labor is the winner from trade liberalization, and the result would be lower unemployment.
-There is weak empirical evidence for these outcomes, but it is dominated by the results in the previous paragraph.
+There is weak evidence for these outcomes, but it is dominated by the results in the previous paragraph.

 The pressure to use trade policy to support employment is probably strongest in developed countries, such as those of Europe, and the US.
 Although trade policy in these economies is of a sectoral nature (using sector-specific trade policies to support employment in, say, agriculture, steel, or textiles), the evidence from capital-abundant countries hints that there may be an aggregate effect, at least for a few years .
-The key question for the aggregate outcome is not whether import competition destroys jobs in the affected sectors, but whether the workers displaced are reabsorbed into the workforce reasonably quickly and without sacrificing wages too much.

 Reemploying displaced workers